 It’s a matter of time until drone delivery of prescription drugs becomes the norm.

 The two largest major pharmacy retailers, CVS & Walgreens, have officially committed to drone delivery.
 Drone delivery of pharmaceuticals makes for an interesting concept simply because pharmacy items are typically very small and easy to transport.
 Luckily for CVS & Walgreens, a significant portion of the US population lives within just a few miles of their stores – easing concerns about drone range.
-With prescription drug spend at an all-time high, the combination of value and revenue could easily allow for a sustainable service for consumers.
+With prescription drug spending at an all-time high, the combination of value and revenue could easily allow for a sustainable service for consumers.

-Because there is such a large potential for disruption, companies are quickly developing programs to keep up including traditional retailers, like Walgreens and CVS, online retailers, like Amazon, and ventured-backed startups like Zipline and Flirtey.
+Because there is such a large potential for disruption, companies are quickly developing programs to keep up including traditional retailers, like Walgreens and CVS, online retailers, like Amazon, and venture-backed startups like Zipline and Flirtey.

 Background on Drone Delivery

 It was over 5 years ago when the Federal Aviation Administration (FAA) lost a landmark case, preventing them from regulating the commercial use of drones.
 Since then, the popularity of drones has exploded, commercially (e.g. professional photographers) and non-commercially (e.g. hobbyists).